orchidsoftware/orchid.software/source/en/docs/configuration.md

 ```

 You can add/change intermediate layers (middleware) for the graphical interface.
-Currently there are two groups of `public` that can be seen by an unauthorized user,
+Currently, two groups of `public` can be seen by an unauthorized user,
-for example, the "Login" or "Password Recovery" page and `private` which, on the contrary, only authorized users see.
+for example, the "Login" or "Password Recovery" page and `private` which, on the contrary, only authorized users to see.

 You can add as many new intermediate layers as you like.